 The reason is that bass and low-mid frequencies tend to feel heavier than higher ones and generally take up more space in a mix.
 Intense bass frequencies can cause your overall mix to warp or distort.
 Solo each of your bass-heavy tracks and measure how much low-end you can shave off without compromising punch or dynamics.

-Along with EQ, compression is a powerful tool that can make or break a mix.
+Along with EQ, a compression is a powerful tool that can make or break a mix.
 There are no definite rules for applying compression other than to never over-compress.
 Overcompression will cause your waveforms to sound muddy and squashed, and will probably cause you to turn them louder, which can reduce signal quality.

 Here is a very general template of mastering signal chain: